tsaplan/CV/cv.md

 * GitHub: tsaplan

 ### `About`
-I have been working as QA more than 5 years.
+Over 5 years of experience in Software Industry with Quality Assurance and Manual, Functional, Automation Testing of Web, Mobile and Desktop applications in Client/Server environment.
 My goal is to learn everything new and exciting.
 I love to test and coffee.
-My core strengths are I like work, I am patient and sociable.
+My core strengths are that I am patient, sociable and have great comunication skills.
-In my works I made manual, mobile and automation testing, was Jira/Bitbucket administration, documentation writer.
-For automation testing I use AutoIt from desktop applicaion and Katalon Studio and Selenium Python from web small project.

 ### `Skills`